 Methods: In this cross-sectional, multi-center study including patients screened for advanced therapies psychometric characteristics of the SLTS-7 were analysed.
 An exploratory factor analysis identified the underlying factorial structure of the SLTS-7.

-Results: In this study, 117 patients were included.
-The data quality of the SLTS-7 was excellent (computable data 100%) and acceptability measures satisfied standard criteria.
+Results: 117 patients were included and the data quality of the SLTS-7 was excellent (computable data 100%) and acceptability measures satisfied standard criteria.
 Besides the global assessment (item 1), the exploratory factor analysis produced item 2 (physical satisfaction) as an independent item and two factors among the remaining items: items 3-5 (psycho-social satisfaction), and items 6 and 7 (treatment satisfaction).
 Cronbach’s alpha was 0.89, indicative of a high internal consistency.
 The SLTS-7 total score correlated moderately with motor symptoms and weakly with non-motor symptoms total scores.
-SLTS-7 showed the highest correlations with the European Quality of Life with 5 items (EQ-5D) visual analogue scale (0.43-0.58, p<0.01), indicating high convergent validity.
+SLTS-7 showed the highest correlations with the European Quality of Life with 5 items (EQ-5D) visual analogue scale (0.43-0.58, p<0.01), indicating a moderate convergent validity.
 The SLTS-7 significantly increased with higher non-motor symptoms burden levels (p=0.002).

-Conclusions: Life satisfaction in PD covers three aspects, namely physical, psycho-social, and treatment satisfaction.
-The new SLTS-7 is a valid, reliable, and easy-to-use tool to assess satisfaction with life and treatment in patients with PD screened for advanced therapies.
+Conclusions: Patient perceived life satisfaction in PD covers three aspects, namely physical, psycho-social, and treatment satisfaction.
+The new SLTS-7 is a valid, and easy-to-use tool to assess satisfaction with life and treatment in patients with PD screened for advanced therapies.
 Longitudinal studies analysing the effect of advanced treatment in PD on life and treatment satisfaction are warranted.

 Introduction